-- Teachers are committed to students and their learning. - > Teachers know the subjects they teach and how to teach those subjects to students. - Teachers are responsible for managing and monitoring student learning. - > Teachers think systematically about their practice and learn from experience.

-Teachers are members of learning communities.
+- > Teachers are committed to students and their learning. - > Teachers know the subjects they teach and how to teach those subjects to students. - > Teachers are responsible for managing and monitoring student learning. - > Teachers think systematically about their practice and learn from experience. - ➤ Teachers are members of learning communities.
 (National Board for Professional Teaching Standards, 1994, pp. 6-8).
 These propositions also undergird the Student Teaching Competencies listed above.

-The Spanish Education PK-12 Program provides experiences which help students to become active decision makers who acquire the skills necessary for applying theory through observing classroom interaction, designing and teaching effective lessons, and making appropriate decisions in a wide variety of situations that confront them daily.
+The Spanish Education PK-12 Program provides experiences which help students to become a wide variety of situations that c omitont them (udily.